Parameter free treatment of a layered correlated van der Waals magnet: CrPS$_{4}$: Magnetic Configurations and Ground State

-Figure~\ref{fig:magconfigs} (b) plots the energy of each magnetic configuration relative to the ground state using PBE~\cite{zhua:16} (green squares), PBE+$U$~\cite{joe:17} (blue circles), and SCAN (red $\times$) functionals.
+Figure~\ref{fig:magconfigs} (b) plots the energy of each magnetic configuration relative to the ground state using PBE~\cite{zhua:16} (green squares), PBE+$U$ (U=3 eV)~\cite{joe:17} (blue circles), and SCAN (red $\times$) functionals.
 PBE correctly captures the correct ground state magnetic order and predicts the FM phase only 2 meV higher in energy.
-Moreover, the magnetic moment direction and magnitude, though slightly underestimated [Table \ref{prevstudies}], are also in good accord with experimential values.
+Moreover, the magnetic moment direction and magnitude, though slightly underestimated [Table \ref{prevstudies}], are also in good accord with powder and single crystal magnetic neutron diffraction results \cite{cald:20}.
 The remaining magnetic arrangements considered (C-, E-, and G-AFM) are separated from the A-AFM phase by $\sim 2$ eV/Cr, making them irrelevant to the low energy degrees of freedom.
 The close energetic proximity of FM and A-AFM states suggests a delicate balance between AFM and FM coupling between the CrPS$_4$ layers.
 Despite PBE's success in describing the magnetic state, it severely underestimates the electronic band gap [Table \ref{prevstudies}] as is expected since the Kohn-Sham eigenvalues do not provide the value of the gap.
-To improve upon the PBE description of the ground state, a Hubbard $U$ was included on the Cr-$d$ by Joe {\it et al.}~\cite{joe:17}.
+To improve upon the PBE description of the ground state, Joe {\it et al.}~\cite{joe:17} included a Hubbard $U$ of 3 eV on the Cr-$d$ states.
 By applying a $U$, charge localization is enhanced on the Cr atomic sites, thereby, increasing the magnetic moment and band gap [Table \ref{prevstudies}].
 Interestingly, the added Hubbard parameter disrupts the ratio of inter- and intra-layer exchange couplings, thus predicting a X-AFM ground state with all other phases at least $1.5$ eV/Cr higher in energy.